Rum and Coke: History

 Rum and Coke quickly spread from Cuba to the United States.
 In the early 20th century the cocktail, like Coca-Cola itself, was most popular in the Southern United States.
 During the Prohibition era from 1922 to 1933, Coca-Cola became a favored mixer for disguising the taste of low-quality rums, as well as other liquors.
 In 1921 H. L. Mencken jokingly wrote of a South Carolina variant called the "jump stiddy", which consisted of Coca-Cola mixed with denatured alcohol drained from automobile radiators.
 After Prohibition, rum and Coke became prevalent in the northern and western U.S. as well, and in both high-brow and low-brow circles.

 Rum and Coke achieved a new level of popularity during World War II.
 Starting in 1940, the United States established a series of outposts in the British West Indies to defend against the German Navy.
 The American presence created cross-cultural demand, with American servicemen and the locals developing tastes for each other's products.
 In particular, American military personnel took to Caribbean rum due to its inexpensiveness, while Coca-Cola became especially prevalent in the islands thanks to the company shipping it out with the military.
 Within the United States, imported rum became increasingly popular, as government quotas for industrial alcohol reduced the output of American distillers of domestic liquors.

 In 1943, Lord Invader's Calypso song "Rum and Coca-Cola" drew further attention to the drink in Trinidad.
 The song was an adaptation of Lionel Belasco's 1904 composition "L'Année Passée" with new lyrics about American soldiers in Trinidad cavorting with local girls and drinking rum and Coke.
 Comedian Morey Amsterdam plagiarized "Rum and Coca-Cola" and licensed it to the Andrews Sisters as his own work.
 The Andrews Sisters' version was a major hit in 1945 and further boosted the popularity of rum and Coke, especially in the military.
 Lord Invader and the owners of Belasco's composition successfully sued Amsterdam for the song's rights.

 During the Cuban Revolution in 1959, Bacardi fled to Puerto Rico.
-The following year, the U.S. placed an embargo against Cuba which prohibited the importation of Cuban products, while Cuba likewise banned the importation of American products.
-With Cuban-made rum unavailable in the U.S. and Coca-Cola largely unavailable in Cuba, it became difficult to make a rum and Coke with its traditional ingredients in either country.
+The following year, the U.S. placed an embargo against Cuba, which made Cuban-made rum unavailable in the U.S. and Coca-Cola largely unavailable in Cuba.
+As such, it became difficult to make a rum and Coke with its traditional ingredients in either country.